 While most hotel employees are honest, every occupation has a few employees who may steal.
-The following videos were taken by hotel guests who have caught dishonest hotel maids stealing items from their room, or going into their personal belongings in search of items to steal.
+The following videos were taken by hotel guests who have caught dishonest hotel housekeepers or maids stealing items from their room, or going into their personal belongings in search of items to steal.

 One solution is to use a portable travel safe.
 They are easy to carry and help protect valuables left in a hotel room, car, dorm, or even at home!
 Here is one of our favorite portable safes.
-It’s packable, hold a laptop plus a whole lot more.
+It’s packable, holds a laptop plus a whole lot more.
 If you need security outside of your room take it with you and use the built-in steel cable to lock it down to a stationary item.
 Securing fewer items?
-The Pacsafe 5L may be all you need, it accommodates a tablet and takes up minimal space in your luggage.
-If you want a visual deterrent and tamper evident lock for your hotel room safe the Milockie is a wise choice.
+The Pacsafe 5L travel safe may be all you need, it accommodates a tablet and takes up minimal space in your luggage.
+If you want a visual deterrent and tamper-evident lock for your hotel room safe, the Milockie is a wise choice.

 While most employees who work in hotels are honest, we think it is best not to tempt people.
 The first video was shot by a traveler who was staying in a hotel overseas and thought that money was being taken out of his wallet when he was away from his room.
 He set up a hidden camera and caught the hotel maid stealing money from his wallet.

 Videos Caught Housekeepers or Maids Stealing from Guest Rooms